PapersOfMathieuNls/clever-commit/combined.md

 # Conclusion {#sec:conclusion}

 In this paper, we presented CLEVER (Combining Levels of Bug Prevention and Resolution Techniques), an approach that detects risky commits (i.e., a commit that is likely to introduce a bug) with an average of 79.10% precision and a 65.61% recall.
-CLEVER combines code metrics, clone detection techniques and project dependency analysis to detect risky commits within and across projects.
+CLEVER combines code metrics, clone detection techniques, and project dependency analysis to detect risky commits within and across projects.
 CLEVER operates at commit-time, i.e., before the commits reach the central code repository.
 Also, because it relies on code comparison, CLEVER does not only detect risky commits but also makes recommendations to developers on how to fix them.
 We believe that this makes CLEVER a practical approach for preventing bugs and proposing corrective measures that integrate well with the developer's workflow through the commit mechanism.

-As a future work, we want to build a feedback loop between the users and the clusters of known buggy commits and their fixes.
+As future work, we want to build a feedback loop between the users and the clusters of known buggy commits and their fixes.
 If a fix is never used by the end-users, then we could remove it from the clusters and improve our accuracy.
 We also intend to improve CLEVER to deal with generated code.
-We also want to improve the fixes proposed by CLEVER to add contextual information to help developers better assess the applicability of the fixes.
+Moreover, we will investigate how to improve the fixes proposed by CLEVER to add contextual information to help developers better assess the applicability of the fixes.

 # Reproduction Package